 At first glance, the mouse looks stunning with a cool LED lit rubberized scroll wheel.

 The mouse, unlike the SteelSeries or razer, makes use of AA batteries.
-The mouse does last extremely long on these though.
-A lot of people may see the AA batteries as a con, but in terms of battery lifetime there is no doubt that this mouse is the king.
+The mouse does last exceptionally long on these though.
+A lot of people may see the AA batteries as a con, but concerning battery life, there is no doubt that this mouse is the king.

-We felt the polling rate can be a bit higher considering mice like the TeckNet offers almost double the polling rate.
+We felt the polling rate could have been a bit higher considering mice like the TeckNet offers almost double the polling rate.
 This is the mouse’s biggest drawback, especially when you are playing games like DOTA and LoL, a report every 4ms is quite slow.
-If you spend a lot of time at work and then pop out for some casual gaming during the nights then this mouse is a very convenient option indeed.
+If you spend a lot of time at work and then pop out for some casual gaming during the nights, then this mouse is a very convenient option indeed.

 Expand for Full Review

 Performance wise this mouse can leave you a bit frustrated at times.
-We noticed that the mouse tends to jump or can have tracking issues, especially when you game for longer hours.
+We noticed that the mouse tends to jump or can have tracking issues, primarily when you game for long hours.